 Hyperventilation syndrome is anxiety-related dyspnea and tachypnea often accompanied by systemic symptoms.

 Hyperventilation syndrome most commonly occurs among young women but can affect either sex at any age.
 It is sometimes precipitated by emotionally stressful events.
-Hyperventilation syndrome is separate from panic disorder (see Panic Attacks and Panic Disorder), although the two conditions overlap; about half of patients with panic disorder have hyperventilation syndrome and one quarter of patients with hyperventilation syndrome have panic disorder.
-It occurs in both acute and chronic forms.
-Chronic hyperventilation is more common; however, the acute form is easier to recognize.
+Hyperventilation syndrome is separate from panic disorder, although the two conditions overlap; about half of patients with panic disorder have hyperventilation syndrome and one quarter of patients with hyperventilation syndrome have panic disorder.

 Patients with acute hyperventilation syndrome present with dyspnea sometimes so severe that they liken it to suffocation.
 It is accompanied by agitation and a sense of terror or by symptoms of chest pain, paresthesias (peripheral and perioral), peripheral tetany (eg, stiffness of fingers or arms), and presyncope or syncope or sometimes by a combination of all of these findings.
 Tetany occurs because respiratory alkalosis causes both hypophosphatemia and hypocalcemia.
 On examination, patients may appear anxious, tachypneic, or both; lung examination is unremarkable.

 Hyperventilation syndrome is a diagnosis of exclusion; the challenge is to use tests and resources judiciously to distinguish this syndrome from more serious diagnoses.